 No matter what you choose to do, stay safe and enjoy the day.

 Bonus idea: Snow globes

-Have students add images to the snow globe activity (available to students from the Templates tab of their Project View) to show how they spent their time on their snow day.
+Have students add images to the snow globe (available to students from the Templates folder at their home page) to show how they spent their time on their snow day.